oleksandrlynda/quarantine-of-joy-game/docs/gamedesign/overview.md

 ## Overview

-**High concept**: Fast, readable, low-friction first-person shooter for the browser.
-Fight waves of simple "block bots" in a compact arena.
-The focus is on kinetic movement, immediate feedback, and sessions that start instantly.
+**High concept**: A fast, satirical memetic FPS for the browser.
+Play as the Courier sprinting through Echo City to steal memefragments and beam them to the crowd while Bureau of Blandness censors and corporate influencers hunt you.
+Color and music flow back into the streets as your combo climbs.

 **Pillars**
-- **Clarity first**: Clean shapes, bold colors, obvious feedback (tracers, sparks, HUD).
-- **Always moving**: Sprint, jump, subtle head‑bob; no heavy inventories or menus.
-- **Instant action**: Pointer lock → enemies already spawning → go.
-- **Replayable waves**: Simple scaling keeps sessions short and repeatable.
+- **Laughter Is Power**: Meme energy fuels abilities and literally re-saturates the world.
+- **Always Moving**: Momentum-focused movement—sprint, slide, and dash to stay ahead of BoB patrols.
+- **Remix the City**: Collected fragments unlock punchlines that remix weapons, billboards, and enemy behaviors.
+- **Roast the Tyrant**: Bosses and drones crack under targeted ridicule and exposed hypocrisy.

-**Genre**: Arcade FPS (single‑player, wave survival)
+**Genre**: Single-player arcade FPS / action roguelite.

 **Platform**: Desktop web (modern browsers).
 Controls target keyboard + mouse.

-**Session length**: 3–10 minutes per run.
+**Session length**: 3–10 minute runs through quarantined zones.

 **Highlights**
-- Enemy variety (melee, ranged, tanks, flyers) with boss waves every 5 levels
-- Semi‑auto rifle baseline; future weapon variants for distinct playstyles
-- Dynamic weather and lightweight affixes that change tactics
-- Player expression via advanced movement (stamina, dash, slide, air‑control)
-- Between‑wave choices (modifiers) and daily seeded challenges for replayability
- - Reactive audio/music layers synced to streaks and weather
- - Hype Meter (Combo)‑driven micro‑rewards that lightly heal, reload, or refresh ammo to sustain momentum
+- Fight Bureau of Blandness squads, Brandfather influencers, and Algorithmic anomalies.
+- Harvest memefragments to craft builds and escalate the Hype Meter combo for micro-rewards.
+- Dynamic world saturation, crowd emotes, and AR signage respond to your performance.
+- Boss encounters such as Commissioner Sanitizer and the Echo Hydraclone.
+- Daily seeded runs and between-mission modifiers keep districts replayable.
+- Lean audiovisual style ensures instant load and broad accessibility.